fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

 ['Python is an interpreted high-', 'level programming language for', 'general-purpose programming.', 'Created by Guido van Rossum', 'and first released in', '1991, Python has a design', 'philosophy that emphasizes', 'code readability,  notably', 'using significant whitespace.']
 ```

-In the preceding example, we used the `textwrap` module of
-Python.
-First, we created a string named `sample_string`.
-Next, using the `TextWrapper` class we specified the width.
-Next, using the `wrap` function the string was wrapped to the
-width of `30`.
-And next, we printed the lines.

 #### The fill() function

 The syntax for this function is: